MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-on-demand-diagnostic-log-collection.md

 ms.lastreviewed: 07/31/2019

 ---
-# Collect Azure Stack diagnostic logs now (on demand)
+# Collect Azure Stack diagnostic logs on demand

 *Applies to: Azure Stack integrated systems*

 As part of troubleshooting, Microsoft Customer Support Services (CSS) may need to analyze diagnostic logs.
 Beginning with the 1907 release, Azure Stack operators can upload on-demand diagnostic logs to a blob container in Azure by using **Help and Support**.
 As an alternative if the portal is unavailable, operators can collect logs using Get-AzureStackLog through the privileged endpoint (PEP).
-This topic covers both ways for collecting diagnostic logs on demand.
+This topic covers both ways of collecting diagnostic logs on demand.

 ## Using Help and Support